thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Making Changes to an Existing Competition

 All requests for changes to an existing competition must be made using "Reply All" on the same email thread which was created when you confirmed the competition.
-The email thread will include all listed Delegates of the competition, with the Senior and Regional Delegate for the competition’s region, and the WCAT in CC.
+The email thread will include all listed Delegates of the competition, with the Senior and Regional Delegate for the competition's region, and the WCAT in CC.

 To add a Delegate, reply-all to the email thread, add the new Delegate to the CC field of the email, and ask "Could we add \<Delegate Name> (\<WCA ID>) as a Delegate for this competition?", then wait for WCAT approval.
 To remove a Delegate, the same process applies; mention the name of the Delegate and ask for them to be removed, and the WCAT will remove the Delegate.